01 October 2019

 - not only accepted but, in fact, universally liked by our developers.

-How does Kuśmierz-Polak Method for user stories look like?
+What does Kuśmierz-Polak Method for user stories look like?

 The Software House’s magical way of writing user stories consists of a few sections which fully define acceptance criteria.